Techtonica/techtonica.org/README.md

 touch .env
 ```

-And then copy and paste this code into your new file.
+Copy and paste this code into your new file.
 There is a sample in .env.example for you to use as well.
 Please contact a Techtonica Staff member for `.env` file contents.
 Staff members can be reached through the Techtonica Slack workspace, or you can fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScjCF6_xzIn-Uht3MDOr1__3YpIYDCTzx80cIE0KVCsPqcYKQ/viewform).

 ```sh
 # Your environment, either "local", "prod", "staging", or "testing"